erjac77/docker-ubuntu1804-ansible/README.md

 3. Run a container using the image.

-   `docker run -d --name [container_name] erjac77/docker-ubuntu1804-ansible:latest`
+   `docker run -d --name [container_name] --privileged erjac77/docker-ubuntu1804-ansible:latest`

-4. Use Ansible/Molecule inside the container.
+4. Use Ansible inside the container.

-   a. `docker exec --tty [container_name] env TERM=xterm ansible --version`
+   a. `docker exec -it [container_name] ansible --version`

-   b. `docker exec --tty [container_name] env TERM=xterm ansible-playbook /path/to/ansible/playbook.yml`
+   b. `docker exec -it [container_name] ansible-playbook /path/to/ansible/playbook.yml`

 ## Warnings